Chang and Eng Bunker: Traphill

 In 1840, a profile of the twins in the Tennessee Mirror made clear the twins' intentions to marry.
-Many newspapers regularly joked about this, discouraging their marriage not just with objections over the twins' deformity but also because of their race.
+Many newspapers regularly joked about this, discouraging their marriage not just with objections over the twins' disability but also because of their race.
 Nevertheless, on April 13, 1843, Baptist preacher Colby Sparks officiated the weddings between Eng and Sarah Yates, and between Chang and Adelaide Yates.
 Though national (mainly Northern) newspapers generally condemned the marriages, there was probably little local reaction except purported vandalism of Sarah and Adelaide's parents' house the night before the wedding.
 The Bunkers would prominently feature their marriages when they went back on tour later in life.

-By the late 1840s, the twins spoke English fluently, had voted, and had filed criminal charges against several white people.
+By the late 1840s, the twins spoke English fluently, and had filed criminal charges against several white people.
 They had also adopted the English-language surname Bunker, in honor of a woman whom they met in New York and admired.
 Continued newspaper coverage, as visitors flocked to their Traphill home, established their place as national celebrities; and they felt themselves to be Americans.
-The Bunkers carved a unique place in Americans' perception of race—they were considered nonwhite but were afforded many of the privileges of White people, being fairly wealthy Southern slaveholders with property rights.
+The Bunkers carved a unique place in Americans' perception of race—they were considered nonwhite but were afforded many of the privileges of white people, being fairly wealthy Southern slaveholders with property rights.